FREE SHIPPING OVER £29

 Stress or Anxiety

 Travel, loud noises or moving homes can trigger colitis, leading to soft stool with streaks of blood.
-Usually mild and clears up with rest, hydration and gut support.
+Usually mild and clears up with rest, hydration and gut support to help your dog feel settled while symptoms pass.

 Food Allergies or Inflammatory Bowel Disease (IBD)